 This sacred Syllable is spelled out as Om, but it is usually written in the ideogrammatic forms:

 It is most important in repeating Om to pronounce the O correctly.
-It should be pronounced like the long o in the Italian or common American manner–as in home and lone.
+It should be pronounced like the long o in the Italian or common American manner, as in home and lone.
+In fact, Om rhymes exactly with home.
 (In England, Canada, and parts of the American South, the long o is sometimes pronounced as a diphthong, like two vowels jammed together: either like “ay-oh” or “eh-oh.”
 This is not the correct manner of pronouncing the O, which should be a single, pure vowel sound.)

-Om is most effective if it is mentally intoned–that is, mentally “sung” on a single note (the pitch does not matter–whatever is spontaneous and natural).
+Om is most effective if it is mentally intoned: mentally “sung” on a single note (the pitch does not matter–whatever is spontaneous and natural).
 This makes the repetition stronger and of deeper effect, because intoning Om unifies the mind and naturally concentrates it.

 Om Yoga Meditation Practice